SebastianKurp/GroupL_HW1/README.md

 choose to run all reports it will simply run each key/value pair in the dictionary.

 The main folder also includes some prelimary work with graphs which are undergoing revision as they are based off notes from learning data structures in Python 2.7.

+#To Run
+1.Run the comp 330wip.py file in regex_practice

+2.Select an option